How to Share Your Resume with Employers: Best Methods in 2026

 • Mobile-friendly viewing

-• No signup required for basic use
+• Free account for basic use

 Method 2: Personal Website